yorkjong/news-digest-line/README.md

 # news-digest-line
- line notify for the news-digest website
+ Line notify for the news-digest website

 This is a subproject of [YorkJong/news-digest](https://github.com/YorkJong/news-digest).
 I create this subproject to support news subscription and notify news via LINE Notiy.